micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

  3. Some knowledge about c and c++ programing

-Once all the checkboxes ticked the tutorial can begin.
+Once all the checkboxes are ticked, the tutorial can begin.

 ## TFA - Plugin

-In order to create a plugin, the information that is crucial to figure out are:
+In order to create a plugin, the information that is crucial to figure out is as follows:

-What is to benchmark? --> The time spent in a a function.
+What is to be benchmarked? --> The time spent in a function.
-How to do so ? --> Is there a plugin already supporting it?
-Yes, then to do.
-And the code to profil can be instrumented.
+How to do it? --> Is there a plugin already supporting it?
+If yes, then go ahead and the code to the profile can be instrumented.

 If no plugin supports it, then a plugin has to be created.
-Then another set of question arise which are (according to the context):
+Then, another set of questions arises, which depend on the context:

- 1. How could it benifit to many others?
+ 1. How could it benifit the others?
  2. What piece of code would be used to measure the time? (in C or C++).
- 3. What plaform can it support?
-(OS,CPU etc...).
+ 3. What platform it can support?
+(OS, CPU, etc...).
  4. How the code shall be instrumented?

-The answers to this question would be:
+The answers to these questions would be:

- 1. Create a generic plugin and write a documentation that would be understandable for a normal user and an expert user.
+ 1. Create a generic plugin and write a documentation, that would be understandable both to a normal and an expert user.
- 2. Using the timespec ang clock_gettime Linux syscall.
+ 2. Use the _timespec_ and _clock_gettime_ Linux syscall.
- 3. From previous answer --> OS: Linux any cpu as long as it has the same Linux api.
+ 3. From previous answer --> OS: Linux and CPU as long as it has the same Linux api.
- 4. Using a simple way using the comment as follow
+ 4. Use a simple way applying the comment as follows:
-    /** Benchmarking::plugin_name::function */ .
-The choice for the current
+    _/** Benchmarking::plugin_name::function */_ . `The choice for the current
-    tutorial would be /** Benchmarking::TimeBenchmarking::Timer */
+    tutorial would be:` _/** Benchmarking::TimeBenchmarking::Timer */_

-These answers provided us with the minimun necessary for  the creation of plugin.
+These answers provide us with the minimum necessary details for the plugin creation.

 # Create a tfa - plugin

 ## Files tree structure

-The final code shall be located in the folder path src_root_sb/tfa-plugin/TimeBenchmarking with the following structure:
+The final code shall be located in the folder path `src_root_sb/tfa-plugin/TimeBenchmarking` with the following structure:

 TimeBenchmarking \
 	├── CMakeLists.txt \